On this page:

 If you suspect someone may be committing fraud against the NDIA or NDIS you should report it.

 What you have noticed may not be fraud, but we are still interested.
-The best way to report suspected fraud is to call the Fraud Reporting Hotline on 1800 650 717.
+The best way to report suspected fraud is to call the NDIS fraud reporting and scams helpline on 1800 650 717.

 Fraud is defined as dishonestly obtaining a benefit or causing a loss by deception or other means.